rage/programming-23/data/part-12/4-regular-expressions.md

 Square brackets are used to signify groups of accepted characters.
 For example, the expression `[aeio]` would match all strings which contain any of the characters a, e, i, or o.

 A dash is also allowed for matching ranges of characters.
-For example, the expression `[0-68a-d]` would match all strings which contain a digit between 0 and 6 or an eight, or a character between a and d.
-In this notation all ranges are inclusive.
+For example, the expression `[0-68a-d]` would match all strings which contain a digit between 0 and 6, or an eight, or a character between a and d.
+In this notation all ranges are _inclusive_.

 Combining two sets of brackets lets you match two consecutive characters.
-For example, the expression `[1-3][0-9]` would match any two digit number between 10 and 39 inclusive.
+For example, the expression `[1-3][0-9]` would match any two digit number between 10 and 39, inclusive.

 An example with the testing program:

 <sample-output>

-Please type in an expression: **[C-FRSÖ]**
+Please type in an expression: **[C-FRSO]**
 Please type in a string: **C**
 Found!
 Please type in a string: **E**